Minter Summer Scholars Program

 Applications should include:

 - A one-page statement of research or creative project.
 Be as specific as possible.

 - A budget for project.
 Funds typically are used for travel, workshop tuition or residency fees, and research.
 Funds may not be used to purchase equipment for projects such as cameras or backpacks.
 Original receipts must be provided for expenditures.

 - A letter of recommendation from an English Department faculty member supporting the research or creative proposal, and noting the probability of its completion.
 Faculty supporters should be willing to review and comment on finished projects.

 Send your materials as a single pdf to email@example.com with "(current year) Minter Summer Scholar Submission" in the subject line of the email by March 1.

 The Rice Undergraduate Scholars Program (RUSP) is a two-semester, two-credit, undergraduate research program aimed at students interested in pursuing a research career.
 Senior (and in some cases junior) Rice students engage in a year-long research project and attend weekly seminars on topics related to graduate school, research careers in various sectors, and academic life.
 The program is focused on developing research and presentation skills, an understanding of a research career, and how to apply to graduate education and nationally competitive fellowships that support research careers.
 In addition, all students in the program have access to funding that may be used for research materials or conference attendance.
 How to apply and further information can be found here.

 Now in its seventeenth year, RURS is the premier event for undergraduates across all disciplines to present their research projects and compete for recognition from academic schools and research centers at Rice.
 Faculty, postdoctoral fellows, and graduate students from Rice and the Houston community graciously volunteer their time to evaluate the student presentations.
-Check out the FAQ here; further questions can be directed to email@example.com.
+Check out the FAQs here; further questions can be directed to firstname.lastname@example.org.